Woman in red lightWoman in red light

 If you've fallen into an Instagram beauty rabbit hole recently, you've likely stumbled across an influencer sporting an intense-looking red light mask.
 Often white with a glaring red shadow, the masks are reportedly used to soothe inflammation and redness, among other things.
 But did you know that some people are using red light therapy to promote hair growth and increase hair density?

 If you're struggling with female pattern hair loss or thinning strands from stress, you might be curious about this new technology and whether it really works.
-To find out everything you need to know about red light treatments for hair loss, read on.
-Plus, discover the best all-natural products you should use to support thicker, fuller looking hair.
+To find out everything you need to know about red light treatments for hair, read on.
+Plus, discover the best natural products you should use to support thicker, fuller looking hair.

 What Is Red Light Therapy For Hair Loss?